-Note: asterisks indicate estimates
+Note: asterisks () indicate estimates

-A.2 In estimating figures for the West of England the following assumptions have been made:
+- A.2 In estimating figures for the West of England the following assumptions have been made: - as no relevant regional figures are available after 2005, it is assumed that the South West accounted for the same proportion of England's CDE waste arisings from 2008 onwards as in 2005 (10.6%).
+Therefore for 2008 onwards, that % has been applied to England CDE waste to give estimated SW CDE waste; - due to a lack of relevant figures after 2003, it is assumed that from 2005 onwards the proportion of the CDE waste arising in the South West which is recycled as aggregate is consistent with the proportion for England.
+Therefore for 2005 onwards SW recycled aggregates have been calculated on that basis, using the England figures. - that recycled aggregates in the West of England represented 18.3% of the total recycled aggregates in the South West for all survey years from and including 2003, that being the one date for which data is available.
+(2003 figure is calculated from data in DCLG (2007) Survey of Arisings and Use of Alternatives to Primary Aggregates in England, 2005 Construction, Demolition and Excavation Waste: Final Report, London: HMSO.)

-- due to a lack of relevant figures after 2003, it is assumed that from 2005 onwards the proportion of the CDE waste arising in the South West which is recycled as aggregate is consistent with the proportion for England.
-Therefore for 2005 onwards SW recycled aggregates have been calculated on that basis, using the England figures. - that recycled aggregates in the West of England represented 18.3% of the total recycled aggregates in the South West for all survey years from and including 20032, that being the one date for which data is available.
-(2003 figure is calculated from data in DCLG (2007) Survey of Arisings and Use of Alternatives to Primary Aggregates in England, 2005 Construction, Demolition and Excavation Waste: Final Report, London: HMSO.) - A.5 To provide a ten year average for comparison with other aggregate streams, the figures for recycled aggregates in the West of England in Table A.1 have been adapted by assuming a steady rate of change between years for which figures have been calculated (e.g. assuming that production of recycled aggregates in the West of England in 2004 was the mean of the figures for 2003 and 2005, (i.e. 0.815 million tonnes, rounded down to 0.81mt), and that the figures for 2006 and 2007 were the mean of the figures for 2005 and 2008, (ie: 0.825mt, rounded down to 0.82mt.)
-Unfortunately, due to the lack of data, even for England, post 2010, it is very difficult to make estimates for 2011, 2012, 2013 and 2014, other than simply assuming continuation of the 2010 estimate for recycled aggregate of 0.68mt in those later years. - A.6 These assumptions result in the following very crude estimated figures for sales of recycled aggregates in the West of England for 2005-2014:
+- A.3 To provide a ten year average for comparison with other aggregate streams, the figures for recycled aggregates in the West of England in Table A.1 have been adapted by assuming a steady rate of change between years for which figures have been calculated; (e.g. assuming that production of recycled aggregates in the West of England in 2004 was the mean of the figures for 2003 and 2005, (i.e. 0.815 million tonnes, rounded down to 0.81mt), and that the figures for 2006 and 2007 were the mean of the figures for 2005 and 2008, (i.e.: 0.825mt, rounded down to 0.82mt.)
+Unfortunately, due to the lack of data, even for England, post 2010, it is very difficult to make estimates for 2011, 2012, 2013, 2014, and 2015, other than simply assuming continuation of the 2010 estimate for recycled aggregate of 0.68mt in those later years. - A.4 These assumptions result in the following very crude estimated figures for sales of recycled aggregates in the West of England for 2006-2015: